University of Colorado Denver/ARTS

 University of Colorado Denver/ARTS - Denver, CO

-University Of Colorado Denver/arts is an addiction and mental health treatment facility located at 2925 East Colfax Avenue in the 80206 zip code in Denver, CO.
+University Of Colorado Denver/arts is a mental health and substance abuse treatment center located at 2925 East Colfax Avenue in the 80206 zip code in Denver, CO.
 It is operated by the State government.
-Some of the treatment approaches used by University Of Colorado Denver/arts include brief intervention, substance use counseling approach and motivational interviewing.
-University Of Colorado Denver/arts provides outpatient services and regular outpatient treatment.
-It also provides residential treatment for substance use.
+Some of the treatment approaches used by University Of Colorado Denver/arts include brief intervention, motivational interviewing and substance use counseling approach.
+University Of Colorado Denver/arts provides regular outpatient treatment and outpatient services.
+It also provides residential treatment for substance abuse.

 Address: 2925 East Colfax Avenue, Denver, CO 80206